 If you, or someone in your family, enjoy the super-popular online games be warned: there are real-life security risks at play in online gaming.

-Take Fornite — three recently discovered security bugs would have allowed hackers to access account and payment information, and also listen to chats.
-Even more scary?
-All it would have taken is clicking on a single malicious email link—no user name or password required.Online gaming: An overlooked possible security risk
+Take Fortnite, three recently discovered security bugs would have allowed hackers to access account and payment information, and listen to chats.
+In addition, the email link that didn’t require a user name or password could have caused trouble.

 The Verge reported that Epic Games found out about the vulnerability in November and put a patch in place a few weeks later.
 However, just because this particular crisis is over doesn’t mean you can breathe a sigh of relief.
 The phishing scheme hinged on weaknesses in the game’s use of single sign-on—the same general process used by many Facebook, Google+, PlayStation Network, Xbox Live, and Nintendo users.